 The further northwest you go on Portobello Road, you’ll find rows and rows of food and grocery stands.
 I had to keep myself from drooling over the full-sized pans of simmering paella and loaves of artisan bread.
 Everything was fresh or freshly made.
 I was a little sad that it was our last day in London, otherwise I would have picked up some ingredients to cook something in our host’s kitchen.

-Eventually you can make a left turn onto Blenheim Crescent where you can find not one, but two culinary paradises.
+Eventually, you can make a left turn onto Blenheim Crescent where you can find not one, but two culinary paradises.
 The first one is The Spice Shop, home to over 2500 types of herbs, spices, and spice blends.
-They had practically everything you could possibly want to season your food from black garlic, to aji Amarillo, to even ras el hanout.
+They had practically everything you could possibly want to season your food from black garlic to aji Amarillo, to even ras el hanout.

 And right across the street is the shop Books for Cooks, which is exactly what it says it is.
-Photography was not allowed in the shop, so you’ll just have to be satisfied with my store-front photos.
+Photography was not allowed in the shop, so you’ll just have to be satisfied with my storefront photos.
 This shop bears wall to wall shelves holding cookbooks of all types.
 They even publish their own series of cookbooks with inspired recipes such as Braised Chicken with Orzo, Saffron Onions & Date Chutney, and Corn Soup with Red Pepper Purée.

 If you are looking for a good souvenir or gift for your favorite cook back at home, I really can’t recommend these books enough as you will not be able to find them anywhere else in the world.
 They also have a test-kitchen and workshops that you can pre-book classes for when you’re in town.
-I sort of wish I had know this place existed before coming the UK, but that is why I am passing this knowledge onto you.
-If you have the chance to take a class there, please let me know how it was so I can book it next time.
+I sort of wish I had known this place existed before coming to the UK, but that is why I am passing this knowledge onto you.
+If you have the chance to take a class there, please let me know how it was so I could book it next time.

 So thank you for taking the time to read this admittedly lengthy account.
 While these areas are just a small fraction of our trip to London, I wanted to highlight some places you might not know to look for while here.
 This city has so much to offer for those willing to step away from the main tourist attractions and experience the local culture.
 I hope I’ve inspired you to try a few of them.